Create your own internship!

 -

 - Has the organization hosted interns before?
-Hosting interns requires some skill and experience on the part of any organization.
+Hosting interns require management experience and time on the part of any organization.
 It is a good idea to have a sense of how much experience they have providing the mentorship and support required of a typical internship or project.
 If it is possible, try to contact someone who has interned with the organization before to learn about their experience.

 - Do you have sufficient command of the language that is commonly spoken at the host organization?
 Make sure you would be able to communicate effectively with coworkers and/or clients/beneficiaries.

 - Is there a fee for participating in the internship?
-Students seeking to work at host organizations that charge fees to host interns will generally not be considered for funding.
-Talk to IIP staff if you think special circumstances warrant making an exception.
+Students seeking to work at host organizations that charge fees to host interns will generally not be considered for the Streicker Fellowship.

 - Does IIP or another Princeton University-sponsored program place students at the organization?
-Generally speaking, students seeking to work at host organizations who host interns from other Princeton-sponsored internships or funding sources will not be considered for funding unless IIP staff have vetted the host organization.
+Generally speaking, students seeking to work at host organizations who host interns from other Princeton-sponsored internships or funding sources will not be considered for the Streicker Fellowship.

 - Are there any ethical concerns about working with the host organization?
 Learn about the organization’s background, their track record, how they are perceived in the local community and by experts in your area of interest to ensure they operate in an ethical manner.